camille-004/my-interview-prep/ml_interview.md

 **Post-pruning**:
 - Used after the construction of the decision tree.
-- Used when the DT has a tremedous depth and will show overfitting.
+- Used when the DT has a tremendous depth and will show overfitting.
 - Also known as backward pruning.
 - Used when we have an infinitely grown decision tree.